openstreetmap/osmdbt/man/osmdbt.md

 # CONFIG FILE

 All commands use a config file in YAML format.
 You can specify the name of the config file with the `-c` or `\--config` command line option.
-The default is `osmdbt-config.yaml` in the current directory.
+By default the file `osmdbt-config.yaml` is looked for in the current directory and in the directory `/etc/replication`.

 The config file contains the following settings: